Sandra Bullock: Early roles and breakthrough (1987–1995)

 In 1994, she played Annie Porter, a passenger eventually driving a bus that was rigged by a terrorist, in the smash-hit blockbuster Speed alongside Keanu Reeves.
 She was required to read for Speed to ensure that there was the right chemistry between her and Reeves.
 She recalls they had to do "all these really physical scenes together, rolling around on the floor and stuff."
-Speed received critical acclaim, with Rotten Tomatoes calling it a "terrific popcorn thriller [with] outstanding performances from Keanu Reeves, Dennis Hopper, and Sandra Bullock", grossed $350 million worldwide, and helped establish Bullock as a Hollywood actress.
-She won Best Actress at the 21st Saturn Awards and Best Female Performance and Most Desirable Female at the 1995 MTV Movie Awards.
+Speed received critical acclaim, with Rotten Tomatoes calling it a "terrific popcorn thriller [with] outstanding performances from Keanu Reeves, Dennis Hopper, and Sandra Bullock", and it grossed $350 million worldwide, and helped establish Bullock as a Hollywood actress.
+She won Best Actress at the 21st Saturn Awards, and Best Female Performance and Most Desirable Female at the 1995 MTV Movie Awards.

 Bullock headlined the romantic comedy While You Were Sleeping (1995) as a lonely Chicago Transit Authority token collector who saves the life of a man.
 The film had a positive reception from critics, who felt that it was "assembled with such skill—and with such a charming performance from Sandra Bullock—that it gives formula a good name."
 She received her first nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 The thriller The Net (also 1995), starred Bullock as a computer programmer who stumbles upon a conspiracy that puts her life and the lives of those around her in great danger.
 Owen Gleiberman, writing for Entertainment Weekly, complimented her performance, saying, "Bullock pulls you into the movie.
 Her overripe smile and clear, imploring eyes are sometimes evocative of Julia Roberts".
 While You Were Sleeping and The Net made $182 million and $110.6 million, respectively.